 Some phones (like the Oppo Find X3 Pro) use the ultra-wide camera to take macro shots, foregoing a dedicated macro camera.
 You also get the benefit of a higher resolution macro image with this approach.

-We don’t really see this type of camera on many phones, with Huawei being first to offer a phone with a secondary monochrome sensor and Realme’s Narzo 30 series being the latest.
-In any event, this camera is used to take true black and white photos, as opposed to a color photo turned into black and white via a filter.
+We don’t really see this type of camera on many phones, with Huawei being first to offer a phone with a secondary monochrome sensor and Realme’s Narzo 30 series and the OnePlus 9 being the latest.
+In any event, this camera is usually used to take true black and white photos, as opposed to a color photo turned into black and white via a filter.

 Monochrome cameras can also be used to improve low-light performance, as the lack of a color filter enhances light gathering capabilities.
-Finally, these cameras can also be used for improved depth effects (e.g. portrait mode), as we see on the Narzo 30A.
+Finally, these cameras can also be used for improved depth effects (e.g. portrait mode), as we see on the Narzo 30A and OnePlus 9.